seandstewart/bardly/pending/tragedies/timon-of-athens/11-player.md

 A pox of wrinkles! /

 **TIMANDRA**
 / Well, more gold: what then?
+Believe't, that I'll do anything for gold.

 **TIMON**
-Consumptions sow
+/ Consumptions sow
 In hollow bones of man; strike their sharp shins,
 And mar men's spurring.
 Crack the lawyer's voice,
 That he may never more false title plead,